Kyle Higashioka Player Props: Yankees vs. Cardinals

-On Friday, Kyle Higashioka (.194 on-base percentage in past 10 games, 58 points below season-long percentage) and the New York Yankees play the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
-First pitch is at 8:15 PM ET.
+The New York Yankees, including Kyle Higashioka (.194 on-base percentage in past 10 games, 58 points below season-long percentage), battle starter Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.

-In his previous appearance, he went 1-for-5 with a double and an RBI against the Athletics.
+In his most recent game he had a one-hit showing (1-for-5) against the Athletics.

 Kyle Higashioka Game Info & Props vs. the Cardinals